plaited/plaited/playbook/api/plaited/index/functions/useMain.md

 > **useMain**(`context`, `trigger`): readonly [[`Send`](../type-aliases/Send.md), () => `void`]

-is a hook to allow us to send and receive messages from the main thread in a worker
+Is a utility function to allow us to send and receive messages from the main thread in a worker

 ## Parameters